 As a string player, you learn very early on (usually right before an important school concert) that it’s essential to always have a spare set of strings on hand.
 It’s also advisable to have more than one spare of your highest string (the E string for violinists, or A for violists and cellists) as this is the one that tends to break most often.

 For me, that’s a set of Thomastik’s Peter Infeld (PI) strings.
 Their excellent response, clarity and projection is perfectly balanced by a remarkable elegance of tone with just the right amount of warmth, and I’ve never come across a string that allows for such a vast variety of tone colours.
 Plus, they’re rock-solid tuning wise, which is especially helpful when stepping straight off the plane and into a rehearsal.

-Any travelling musician (and pretty much every student at the Queensland Conservatorium of Music) has been forced to create a makeshift music stand at some time or another.
+Any travelling musician has been forced to create a makeshift music stand at some time or another.
 After a few years of frustrating experimentation, the best alternative I’ve found is an open laptop on a shelf.
 But recently, I’ve been able to spare myself the annoyance and just use the real thing.
-Pro Tec manufacture a brilliantly lightweight, yet sturdy folding music stand, and at under 600g, it won’t break your baggage limit.
+Invest in a lightweight, yet sturdy folding music stand, and at under 600g, it won’t break your baggage limit.